5jt/Cider/docs/docs/contributing.md

 in a dyalog configuration file, otherwise changes are **_not_** recorded.

-I> Regarding `DYALOGSTARTUPKEEPLINK`, see the "Installation and Configuration Guide" of Dyalog for your OS for details.
+> Regarding `DYALOGSTARTUPKEEPLINK`, see the "Installation and Configuration Guide" of Dyalog for your OS for details.

 Make sure that you change the script either in the location it is started from or in the project, but not both.
 When you create a new version of Cider it will check whether the two versions are identical (when no action is taken) or not, when it will suggest to copy over the version that carries the latest changes.